JonMS95/C_Threads_Tutorial/README.md

 [glibc-link]:      https://www.gnu.org/software/libc/

 ## Usage
-First, enter the local repo path and create a directory to store executable files (let's say it's called "exe").
+First, enter the local repo path and create a directory to store executable files (let's say it's called _exe_).
 The local repository directory should be left as follows:

 Again, the one below is the path to the generated executable file: